opendistro/for-elasticsearch-docs/docs/elasticsearch/pipeline-agg.md

 Parent aggregations take the output of an outer aggregation and produce new buckets or new aggregations at the same level as the existing buckets.

-Parent aggregations must have `min_doc_count` set to 0 (default for `histogram` aggregations) and the specified metric must be numeric value.
+Parent aggregations must have `min_doc_count` set to 0 (default for `histogram` aggregations) and the specified metric must be a numeric value.
 If `min_doc_count` is greater than `0`, some buckets are omitted, which might lead to incorrect results.

 `derivatives` and `cumulative_sum` are common parent aggregations.

 ## avg_bucket, sum_bucket, min_bucket, max_bucket

-The `avg_bucket`, `sum_bucket`, `min_bucket`, `max_bucket` aggregation are sibling aggregations that calculate the average, sum, minimum, and maximum value of a metric in each bucket of a previous aggregation.
+The `avg_bucket`, `sum_bucket`, `min_bucket`, and `max_bucket` aggregations are sibling aggregations that calculate the average, sum, minimum, and maximum values of a metric in each bucket of a previous aggregation.

 The following example creates a date histogram with a one-month interval.
 The `sum` sub-aggregation calculates the sum of all bytes for each month.
 Finally, the `avg_bucket` aggregation uses this sum to calculate the average number of bytes per month: